 Be aware of the fine print

-While credit cards with trip cancellation benefits or similar protections are common, there’s usually some fine print to be aware of.
-For example, some common caveats include the following:
+While credit cards with trip cancellation benefits or similar protections are common, there’s usually some fine print to be aware of when it comes to your travel purchases.
+For example, some common caveats include:

-- You may not be covered if your trip was cancelled because of a preexisting medical condition or a change in plans or financial circumstances.
+- Your trip may not be considered to be a covered trip if it was canceled because of a preexisting medical condition or a change in travel plans or financial circumstances.
+Your credit card details should inform you of the covered reasons for making an eligible claim.

 - You must report any covered losses within a specific timeframe.
 For example, to make a claim for lost luggage insurance, you may have to alert the common carrier upon exiting that your luggage has been lost.